Minecraft Console ClientMinecraft Console Client

 Warning

-Save the file usign the following combination of keys: CTRL + X, type Y and press Enter.
+Save the file with CTRL + X, type Y, and press Enter.
+Then apply the changes:

 Installing MCC